notrustverify/pastenym/README.md

 This system allows you to share information while respecting your privacy by protecting your data and metadata.

 On the side of No Trust Verify we only see an anonymous id when sending the text, and therefore impossible to know who is behind and from where the data was sent.
+Moreover, data is end-to-end encrypted: your browser generates a key used to encrypt the text, the key is placed in the URL you share with your friends and is used in their browser to decrypt the text received by the server.

 ### Schema